-Bankruptcy Trustees Will Double Check
+Bankruptcy Trustees Check for Assets

 Bankruptcy trustees look for completeness in disclosure, not just value in assets.
 A good friend of mine who is a trustee once said to me, "If the debtor isn't telling me everything about their household furnishings, what else aren't they telling me?"
 He will ask a debtor, who did not list a car as an asset or a lease of one, "How did you get to the meeting today?"

 Or, as one trustee in South Carolina put it, to a debtor who did not list any clothing as an asset, "Were you naked when you signed the petition?"
 Value must also make sense, even if it is on a distressed, yard sale basis.
 My friend has also asked, "Are you really telling me that you own a 3,000 square foot house and only have $1,000 worth of furniture in it?"

 Please bear in mind when you are thinking about bankruptcy.
 When you meet with your attorney to prepare your petition, thoroughness is very important.
 You cannot leave anything out.
 Disclose everything and work with him or her to make sure that nothing gets left out.
 The thing to remember is this: it matters not its value; it matters that you own it!

 Omitting an asset can have a serious negative effect on your bankruptcy!
 You need an attorney to make sure everything is complete, and avoid many other complications you may not see coming!